 “And what business is that?”

 Braddock slid the folder off of his book and handed it to Lana.
 He spun the book around and tapped at the back picture.
-“I’m somewhat of a writer myself.”
+“I’m somewhat of a writer actually.”

 “Inside the Crimson Reich: Exposing The Rat Lines.
 Sounds intriguing, I guess.”

 Braddock shrugged.
-“If you’re into that kind of thing.”
+“If you’re into that sort of thing.”